cloudflare/privacy-gateway-client-library/README.md

 $ cargo build --target x86_64-apple-darwin --release
 ```

-rs with iOS, link with SystemConfiguration.framework when building your macOS app.
+As with iOS, link with SystemConfiguration.framework when building your macOS app.

 ## Android Build Instructions